ArchiveTyre/Spirit/README.md

 > What is implemented?

 Right now, only parsing the file into an AST.
+I'll start with the C/C++ backend now.

 > Why?

 Why not? (^.^)

 ## How to compile
-just type ´make´ from the project directory and see the magic as it happens ;).
+just type `make` from the project directory and see the magic as it happens ;).

 ## What do I need to compile this?
-* gcc
+* clang
 * make
+* bison
+* flex
+(Most of this should already be installed on your distro)

 ## Goals
 * Minimalism